 The overall structure of this training will include:

-•2 x 1hr one-on-one supervision sessions with Paris
+•2 x 1hr one-on-one supervision sessions with the instructor (Dr Paris Williams)

-In this module, we will focus on setting a solid foundation on two different levels:
+This module will begin by setting a solid foundation on two different levels:

 (1) Providing a basic overview of the theory and practice of this highly integrative approach to trauma therapy.